Author: Dr. Geraldine Knatz, USC Sol Price School of Public Policy, USC Viterbi School of Engineering, University of Southern California

 A. Alignment Between the Port Executive Team and the Board Members

 Most ports have published mission statements, while others provide mission, vision, and values or a complete copy of their strategic plan online.
 A strategic planning or a visioning process that helps create alignment among board members and the executive staff can be crucial to minimizing conflicts.
-A comprehensive process would also engage customers and stakeholders as well.
+A comprehensive process would also engage customers and stakeholders.

 Alignment should be sought not just between the port director and the Board but among board members.
 A board with split philosophy on mission fundamentals presents a significant challenge for the director.
 In many cases, decisions represent a balancing act to address the needs of multiple constituencies because a port’s mission may be multi-faceted.
 Ensuring that the port’s mission, vision, and values reflect a broader constituency is not as challenging as implementing a diverse range of projects to satisfy multiple constituencies.
 A budget-setting process with board participation can be a tool used to prioritize investment.